tech-by-design/polyglot-prime/support/specifications/ccda/README.md

-# HL7 CCD Schema Customization and Data Mapping for 1115 Waiver
+# HL7 CCD Schema Preparation, Customization and Validation

 This repository focuses on the preparation, customization, and validation of the HL7 CCDA (Consolidated Clinical Document Architecture) XSD schema, specifically tailored to the 1115 Waiver data elements.
 Below is an overview of the key objectives and files in this project.